 - The housekeeping of the entire Project Area will be given importance throughout the life of the Project. - To minimize light spillage from the site, every effort should be made to minimize the number of lights consistent with health and safety standards.
-In a similar way, all lights should be shielded and as much as possible pointed to the ground to avoid direct light effects on sensitive receptors around the Project Area.

-Regular monitoring of the affected people's grievances with regard to visual impacts.
+In a similar way, all lights should be shielded and as much as possible pointed to the ground to avoid direct light effects on sensitive receptors around the Project Area. - Regular monitoring of the affected people's grievances with regard to visual impacts.
 For this, the external grievance mechanism should be implemented properly, and all stakeholders should have access to this mechanism.

-The residual impact after the application of the above-mentioned mitigation measures during the operation phase is presented in the following table (Table 7-83).
+The residual impact after the application of the above-mentioned mitigation measures during the operation phase is presented in the following table (Table 7-84).

-Table 7-83: Impact Assessment Matrix for Visual Impact During Operation Phase After Mitigation
+Table 7-84: Impact Assessment Matrix for Visual Impact During Operation Phase After Mitigation

-Impact Factor Impact Factor Features Component Sensitivity Impact Reversibility Impact Value Mitigation effectiveness Residual impact value Duration: Long Medium-low Ohard Jame Negligible Medium Negligible Introduction of Frequency: Frequent buildings/infrastructu res Geo.
-Extent: Local Short-term Intensity: Low
+Impact Factor Impact Factor Features Component Sensitivity Impact Reversibility Impact Value Mitigation effectiveness Residual impact value Duration: Long Medium-low Short-term Negligible Medium Negligible Introduction of buildings/infrastructures Frequency: Frequent Geo.
+Extent: Local Intensity: Low